avengineers/spl-core/docs/internals/index.rst

     * component detailed design rst file
     * component test results rst file
     * component doxygen rst file
-* we need to create a test_results.rst file to include the componenet junit test results.
+* we need to create a test_results.rst file to include the component junit test results.
 * we need to copy Doxyfile from the docs folder and then we have to update the paths where Doxyfile should find the sources
 * we need to call sphinx-build "pipenv run sphinx-build -b html . build/<Variant>/test/src/<Component>/reports/html"
-    * source directory is always a projet root directory and output directory is build/<Variant>/test/src/<Component>/reports/
+    * source directory is always a project root directory and output directory is build/<Variant>/test/src/<Component>/reports/

 Variant ``docs`` CMake Target